bbruneel/APsystems-EZ1-energyid.eu/README.md

 ./scripts/deploy.sh --help
 ```

-Then configure your credentials in the appropriate `.env` file (default: `/var/lib/energyid-monitor/.env`) and set up crontab.
+Then configure your credentials in the appropriate `.env` file See [env.example](env.example) (default: `/var/lib/energyid-monitor/.env`) and set up scheduled runs.

 ---

-## EnergyID webhook Setup
+### EnergyID webhook Setup

 As mentioned above, you need an incoming webhook configured on the energyid.eu platform as described here: https://help.energyid.eu/en/developer/incoming-webhooks/

-Step by step instruction is also described here: https://app.energyid.eu/integrations/Webhook-In
+Step by step instructions are also described here: https://app.energyid.eu/integrations/Webhook-In

+Update your `.env` file with the information obtained by setting up a webhook.

 Two ready-to-run example curl commands for EnergyID integration.

-### Hello endpoint
+#### Hello endpoint
 - Use this to verify provisioning keys and **Device provisioning** and opening the URL in the *Claim* response in a browser.
 - Use it again, after confirming the URL in a browser, to get the *bearer* token and *twin-id*.